Why We Teach the Enneagram

 The Enneagram points to these possibilities.
 It illuminates dynamics that usually remain hidden, and uncovers things that are lacking and needed in any given place and time.
 The knowledge that there’s something more going on under every action makes us think.
 It calls us to be just a little more open and dig just a little bit deeper every time.

-One thought on “Why We Teach the Enneagram
+One response to “Why We Teach the Enneagram”

 Leave a Reply